schackniss/schackniss.de/about.md

 # Hi there,

 this is my about page.
 At the moment it is empty.
-I will hopefully be able to fill it with contant as soon as possible.
+I will hopefully be able to fill it with content as soon as possible.